15 Foods Rich In Omega-3 Fatty Acids That You Should Eat

 How Much Omega-3 Fatty Acid Do You Need Per Day?

 Pregnant women need 650 mg of omega-3 fatty acids every day, of which 300 mg should be DHA.
-Depending on the omega-3 content of the seafood consumed during the week, pregnant women would need an additional 400 to 550 mg of omega-3 PUFAs (EPA and DHA) daily.
-Of this, about 225 mg should be DHA (26).
+Depending on the omega-3 content of the seafood consumed during the week, pregnant women would need an additional 400 to 550 mg of omega-3 PUFAsi XShort for polyunsaturated fatty acids, they are essential for cell growth and are obtained from external nutritional sources.
+(EPA and DHA) daily.
+Of this, about 225 mg should be DHA (27).

 Anthony Puopolo, Chief Medical Officer and Physician at LifeMD, says it is in general agreement that 250-500mg of omega-3 fatty acids is a healthy amount for adults to consume daily.
 This can be achieved simply through diet or through fish oil tablets or other supplements.